Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 4041176       0x3DA9D8        Unix path: /home/Wolf/edk2/Build/OvmfX64/DEBUG_GCC5/X64/OvmfPkg/Sec/SecMain/DEBUG/SecMain.dll

 ```
-The `binwalk` output indicated a true treasure and tell important piece of information, this file is firmware image that contains UEFI module.
+The `binwalk` output indicated a true treasure and tells an important piece of information: this file is a firmware image that contains a UEFI module.

-Now the time comes, you can choose what you prefare but for me **UEFITool** is the perfect power for such task.
-Using UEFITool, you can now find many usiful information and te most important part extract `Lost_in_the_dark.efi`.
+Now that the time comes, you can choose what you prefer, but for me, **UEFITool** is the perfect power for such a task.
+Using UEFITool, you can now find many useful information and, most importantly, extract `Lost_in_the_dark.efi`.

 Upon receiving the `Lost_in_the_dark.efi` file, the first step was to perform a basic file type identification to understand its nature.
 Using the `file` command, it was determined that the provided file is an EFI application for x86-64 architecture: